aptos-labs/aptos-core/developer-docs-site/docs/guides/basics-life-of-txn.md

 ### 1. REST Service → Mempool

-* After receiving a transaction from the client, the REST service proxies the transaction to a validator Fullnode.
+* After receiving a transaction from the client, the REST service proxies the transaction to a validator fullnode.
 The transaction is then sent to the validator node’s mempool.
 * The mempool for validator node V<sub>X</sub> accepts transaction T<sub>N</sub> for the sender's account only if the sequence number of T<sub>N</sub> is greater than or equal to the current sequence number of the sender's account.

 ### 2. Mempool → Other validator nodes